Firefighters discover man engulfed in flames while responding to fire in Soulard

-Police described the man as a white male in his sixties but have not yet released his identity.
+Police described the man as a white male in his 60s but have not yet released his identity.

-The St. Louis Police Department responded just before 9 p.m. to a location in the 1800 block of South 9th Street, said fire department spokesman Capt.
+The St. Louis Police Department responded just before 9 p.m. to a location in the 1800 block of South Ninth Street, said fire department spokesman Capt.
 Garon Mosby.

 Firefighters saw smoke coming from the rear of the building and had to force their way inside the first-floor apartment, police said.
 They found a man “fully engulfed in flames” and lifeless in a rear room.